The time has come. You’ve received your orders for a new permanent change of station: you’ll be moving to Naval Air Station (NAS) Jacksonville.

 It’s no surprise that downtown Jacksonville has over 50 amazing restaurants, but what is impressive is its cohort of food trucks, commonly referred to as food truckies.
 There are over 90 licensed food trucks in Jacksonville, and they came together to form a collaboration of entrepreneurs.
 Since 2012, the alliance has gained over 30,000 followers on social media, where they communicate their food truck locations and menus.
 The food truck’s names range from Butt Hutt Smokehouse, to Funkadelic, the Happy Grilled Cheese and everything in between.

 Moving is a part of military life, and there are plenty of resources available to make your transition as painless as possible for you and your family.

 One thing you want to consider: storing your possessions.
 In fact, the Department of Defense helps cover many costs related to your PCS, including shipping or space for storing up to 18,000 pounds of household goods when moving.

-Uncle Bob’s is here to help.
-Check out our website for information on self storage options, such as climate controlled facilities, and free truck rental opportunities.
+Life Storage is here to help.
+Check out our website for information on self storage options, such as climate controlled facilities, and free moving truck rental opportunities.
 In Jacksonville, we have locations on Manotak Avenue, Old Sunbeam Road, San Jose Boulevard, 103rd Street, Girvin Road, Beach Boulevard and more in the surrounding areas.

-If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us @unclebobsstorage.
+If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us @LifeStorage.

 Subscribe for Free Printables